KlauMack/ckan/README.md

 ![download](https://github.com/user-attachments/assets/d0629712-5279-4847-9e64-f720361000f1)

-CKAN's architecture is devided into components that interact with eachother with different technologies and protocols.
-Each component's functionality can be expanded with plugins without chagning the core CKAN.
+CKAN's architecture is devided into components that interact with eachother.
+Each component's functionality can be expanded with plugins without changing the core CKAN.

 ## Models